AustinNeil/snippets/git/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-This status report tells us a few very useful things:
+This status report tells us a few very useful things:\
+\
-**On branch master** tells us that our current branch is the master branch\
+**On branch master** tells us that our current branch is the master branch.\
-**Your branch is up to date with 'origin/master'** assures us that we have pulled all recent commits from our origin repository's master branch\
+**Your branch is up to date with 'origin/master'** assures us that we have pulled all recent commits from our origin repository's master branch.\
 **Changes not staged for commit:** gives us a list of all files that have been modified since our last commit.
-These file changed are in our working directory, but not in our staging area (Index)\
+These file changed are in our working directory, but not in our staging area (Index).\
+\
-In addition to these details, `git status` also will give you sample commands to do common tasks that you may be interested in doing, such as `git add`...
+In addition to these details, `git status` also will give you sample commands to do common tasks that you may be interested in doing, such as `git add`...\

 ### Add